SCIInstitute/ShapeWorks/docs/studio/getting-started-with-studio.md

 ![ShapeWorks Studio Analysis Metrics Panel](../img/studio/studio_analyze_metrics.png)

+See [Shape Model Evaluation](../new/ssm-eval.md) for more information about shape evaluation.

 ### Surface Reconstruction Panel

 The surface reconstruction panel provides options for the surface reconstruction method.
 There are three surface reconstruction methods available depending on the data you supply.